- Music - Voice

 Members of his studio have either won or placed in the Metropolitan Opera National Council Awards, Coeur d’Alene Symphony Competition, Symphony in the Valley Competition, Harold Haugh Vocal Competition, Shreveport Opera Singer of the Year Competition, Orpheus Competition, Partners for the Arts, S. Livingston Mather Scholarship, Heafner/Williams Competition, Carol Brice Branch Competition, The American Prize in Voice-Friederich and Virginia Schorr Award-Opera Division and Art Song Division, Charles Lynam Competition, NATS, and NATSAA.

-Alumni have been admitted to well known graduate programs like The University of Michigan, University of Maryland, Indiana University, University of Tennessee, Ohio State University, Cincinnati Conservatory and Arizona State University, to name a few.
+Alumni have been admitted to well known graduate programs like The University of Michigan, University of Maryland, Indiana University, University of Tennessee, Ohio State University, Cincinnati Conservatory, Ohio University, and Arizona State University, to name a few.

-Other graduates have held faculty positions at colleges, universities and preparatory arts academies like Elon University, Shenandoah University, James Madison University, Ohio University, North Dakota State University, Wingate University, Houston Baptist University, High Point University, Kent State University, Radford University, Averett University, Greensboro College, Houghton College, Taylor University, University of Charleston (WV), Kellogg Community College, Sweet Briar College, Washington and Lee University, Mary Baldwin College, Winthrop University, Wabash College, and Interlochen Arts Academy.
+Other graduates have held faculty positions at colleges, universities and preparatory arts academies like Boston Conservatory at Berklee, Elon University, Shenandoah University, James Madison University, Ohio University, North Dakota State University, Wingate University, Lee University, Houston Baptist University, High Point University, Kent State University, Radford University, Averett University, Greensboro College, Houghton College, Taylor University, University of Charleston (WV), Kellogg Community College, Sweet Briar College, Washington and Lee University, Mary Baldwin College, Winthrop University, Wabash College, and Interlochen Arts Academy.

 Former students have achieved membership in Actors Equity and performed lead roles in national Off-Broadway tours.
 Others have released commercial compact discs.

-Having earned his Bachelor’s degree in Music Education, Dr. Bracey is particularly proud of numerous former Music Education students who have gone on to land teaching positions in North Carolina and throughout the country.
+Having earned his Bachelor of Music Degree in Music Education, Dr. Bracey is particularly proud of numerous former Music Education students who have gone on to land teaching positions in North Carolina and throughout the country.

 Dr. Bracey is currently Professor and Chair of the Voice Area at the University of North Carolina at Greensboro.